valeriatoneva/web-portal-task/README.md

 Hello dear web portal dev prospect!

 This repository is a playground for your submission.

-Before getting started, please hit the `Use this template` button to create a new repository on which you commit and push your code regularly for the task below.
+Before getting started, please make sure to clone this repository on which you will commit and push your code regularly.
+Once you are ready, please mail us back the link to your repository.

 If you encounter a problem or have questions about the task, feel free to email me under <dbutemann@vero.de>.